 And looking at them Jesus said to them, "With people this is impossible, but with God all things are possible."Matthew 19:26(NASB)

 Jesus used the man's own words to show him that God alone is good.
-He used the moral law, given to Moses, to show the young man, that there are elements of evil in the heart of everyone - including himself.
-Even if we are morally upright, generous, kind to others and an example to all we meet - there is always something lacking in the heart of fallen man, for there is no one that is completely good - not even one.
+He used the moral law, given to Moses, to show the young man, that there are elements of evil in the heart of everyone, including the young ruler.
+Even if we are morally upright, generous, kind to others and an example to all we meet, there is always something lacking in the heart of fallen man, for there is no one that is completely good, not even one.

 The impossible task of our eternal salvation was made possible by God.
-So too - the impossible task of living a godly life, in our own strength, is only possible when a man or woman looks to Him and places their trust in Him alone.
+So too, the impossible task of living a godly life in our own strength, is only possible when a man or woman looks to Him and relies on Him alone.

-Father I thank You that what is impossible for me is possible for You, due to the merits of Jesus Christ my Saviour.
-Please help me to trust You in all things and not to have confidence in my own abilities and resources, in Jesus’ name I pray, AMEN.
+Father, I thank You that what is impossible for me is possible for You.
+Please help me to trust You in all things, and not have confidence in my own abilities and resources.
+In Jesus’ name I pray, AMEN.